yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     Bear in mind however, that using only shared cache, i.e., without builtin, should be more effective.

-    For Nginx versions below 0.8.34 this directive shouldn't be set to 'none' or 'off' if ssl_verify_client is set to 'on' or 'optional'.

    ssl_session_timeout
     syntax: *ssl_session_timeout time*